tomcarpenter/MethodsforDataScience/README.md

 # MethodsforDataScience

-A brief series of research and stats R labs for total beginners to accompany our online course
+This is a series of R-based labs to accompany the Research Methods for Data Science online course.